theodoragirgis/rebound/docs/addingparticles.md

 # Adding particles
 Once you've created a [simulation object](simulation.md), you can add particles to it.
 REBOUND supports several different ways to do that.
-Also check out the [discussion on manipulating particles](manipulations.md).
+Also check out the [discussion on particle operators](particleoperators.md).

 ## Adding particles manually
 One way to add a particle to a simulation is to first manually create a particle object, then calling a function to add the particle to the simulation.